XcooBee/xcoobee-cookie-kit/packages/xcoobee-cookie-kit-web/README.md

 If you are using the XCK with XcooBee Network subscription, the IP lookup is internal to the network and does not require CORS changes and is part of your subscription service.

 Default is `false`.
 If `false` the XCK will set country generically as `EU`.

+You can also supply a default country using the `defaultCountryCode` parameter (see above).

 ```js
 detectCountry: true